-Digitization can seem overwhelming; however, the game is changing and it’s an essential part of your business.
-Here’s four ways to step up your digital handshake: 1) Set up the right accounts 2) Represent your brand 3) Have a basic content strategy 4) Obsess over reviews.
+Digitization can seem overwhelming; however, the game is changing, and it’s an essential part of your business.
+Here are four ways to step up your digital handshake: 1) Set up the right accounts 2) Represent your brand 3) Have a basic content strategy 4) Obsess over reviews.

-“Two out of three buyers researched prospective agents extensively online prior to working with them.” – Google.
+“Two out of three buyers researched prospective agents extensively online before working with them.” – Google.

 Why is it that I can’t find most of you online?
-If I can, it is your personal Facebook page or your corporate information page that says, “Johnny graduated from Chico with honors in 1989 and has been in the business for 20 years”, (which is great, but in the who cares bucket).
-Why do some people think that having a reasonably good social media footprint is somehow selling out their referral business?
-Why do more of us not earn “Honors” where it counts in 2016, on the digital footprint test?
+If I can, I’ll probably see your personal Facebook page or your corporate information page that says, “Johnny graduated from Chico with honors in 1989 and has been in the business for 20 years.”
+Good for Johnny, but who cares?
+Why do some people think that simply having a social media footprint is somehow selling out their referral business?
+In other words, why do more of us not earn “Honors” where it counts in 2018, on the digital footprint test

 The learning curve for digitization can be steep, so the time to figure it out is now.
 A great digital footprint gives you a lead volume knob and converts clients and referral partners before you talk to them.
 There are four key components to a good digital footprint in the mortgage and real estate business: 1) Set up the right accounts 2) Represent your brand 3) Have a basic content strategy 4) Obsess over reviews.